queone/tfaz/examples/res-groups/README.md

 # Example
-This is an example of how to use the `tfaz-dns-zone` module.
-This examples pretends to be a Terraform module that manages the creation of Azure DNS zones for a specific organization's infrastructure.
+This is an example of how to use the `tfaz-res-groups` module.
+This examples pretends to be a Terraform module that manages the creation of Azure Resource Groups for a specific organization's infrastructure.

 1. First, make sure you setup the `providers.tf` file correctly, updating below values according to how you've setup the connections to your Azure environment:
 ```hcl